Doileo/Doileo/README.md

 # Hi there! 👋

-I'm Doina, a frontend developer on a journey of continuous learning and growth.
-Welcome to my GitHub space!
+I’m Doina, a front-end developer who loves learning and growing.
+This GitHub space is where I document my coding journey.
+I’m focused on improving my skills and building meaningful projects.
+Thanks for stopping by!

 🚀 **Currently Crafting:** Building delightful user interfaces with a focus on React.